Retirement provision in Switzerland. The essentials at a glance.

 As the baby boomer generation retires, this problem will become even more acute.
 By 2040, the ratio of pensioners to gainfully employed persons is expected to be just one to two.
 This brings the risk that pensions could fall in the long term and puts a strain on the solidarity between gainfully employed persons and those who are retired.

 There is no option but to make changes to the pension system.
 We must prevent the financial burden on young gainfully employed persons from becoming excessive.
-In addition, the services provided must be brought into line with the changed economic framework conditions – in the continuing low interest-rate environment, pension funds can certainly no longer achieve the same high annual yields they did in the past.
+In addition, the services provided must be brought into line with the changed economic framework conditions.
+After all, the interest-rate environment and economic uncertainty means that pension funds can no longer achieve the same high annual yields they did in the past.

 How will retirement provision develop in the future?